Hosting Backend APIs with mesibo On-Premise

-Since mesibo will NOT have any access to your on-premise setup or database, there are only limited operations (useradd, userset, and usertoken) you can perform with mesibo hosted backend API when using on-premise.
-For all other operations like group management or sending messages, you will need to use real-time APIs, for example, real-time group management APIs.
+When using mesibo On-Premise, mesibo has no access to your database.
+As a result, only a limited set of operations — useradd, userset, and usertoken — can be performed through the mesibo-hosted backend API.
+For all other operations such as group management or sending messages, you must use the real-time APIs, for example the real-time group management APIs.

-mesibo backend API server is bundled with mesibo docker image as a FastCGI server so that you can configure it with any of your existing web servers.
-By default, mesibo on-premise will not launch the backend FastCGI server.
-To launch the backend FastCGI server, you will need to pass -b <port> option when starting mesibo on-premise.
-For example, the following command will start the mesibo on-premise and will also start the backend FastCGI server on port 5000.
+The mesibo backend API server is bundled with the mesibo Docker image as a FastCGI server, making it compatible with any web server.
+By default, it is not started.
+To enable it, pass the -b <port> option before the app token when starting mesibo On-Premise.
+For example, the following command starts mesibo On-Premise and launches the backend FastCGI server on port 5000:

-You should see in logs that the backend API server is started.
+You should see an entry confirming the backend API server has started.

 location /mesiboapi {